fguzmanrs/6-weatherDashboard/README.md

 # Weather Dashboard

-This is a weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities.
+This is a weather dashboard application with search functionality that finds current weather conditions and the future weather outlook for multiple cities.

 ## User Story